-- Remind members of upcoming appointments (by telephone or postcard) prior to scheduled appointments. - Encourage the member to call his or her local county or tribal agency if transportation is needed. - If the appointment is made through the HealthCheck screening or targeted case management programs, encourage the staff from those programs to ensure that the scheduled appointments are kept.
+- Remind members of upcoming appointments (by telephone or postcard) prior to scheduled appointments. - Encourage the member to call for NEMT (non-emergency medical transportation) services.
+Most members may receive NEMT services through LogistiCare.
+Refer to the NEMT service area for more information. - If the appointment is made through the HealthCheck screening or targeted case management programs, encourage the staff from those programs to ensure that the scheduled appointments are kept.